 OPT supporters to serve as the point of contact and action officer for every TAB OPT.

-Adopted program coordinator to support the programs of existing organizations found important enough to warrant a member from each county team joining the organization and guiding their fellow team members in support of it's efforts.
+Adopted program coordinator for each adopted program/strategy to support the programs of organizations found important enough to warrant a member from each county team joining the organization and guiding their fellow team members in support of it's efforts.

 Veterans liaison to seek the support of veterans and veteran organizations for team initiatives.

 Law enforcement - educate and seek the support of law enforcement personnel (civilian and military)

 Clergy liaison - educate and seek the support the areas clergy and their parishioners.